Tell us a bit about yourself

 $25,302 in student loans.
 I had a small amount of credit card debt in 2012 but paid it off in two months.

-When was the turning point when you decided to pay off your debt?
+What motivated you to pay off your debt?

 June 2014.
 I was incredibly underemployed- working as a gym receptionist for $9/hr 10 hours a week and catering 1-2 times a week for $12/hr.
 I was constantly stressed about money and felt really lost.
 I was ashamed that I hadn’t been able to find a real job.
 I felt like I was wasting my time, my talent and my education.
 My loans were in deferment and I was having panic attacks thinking about what I would do when that deferment let up in August 2014.
 I felt totally out of control and realized I had to do something to take back my life.
 My debt caused me the most amount of stress so I decided to eliminate that.